joshblack/IBMChallenge/README.md

 In order to view this project, simply do the following:

 1. `git clone https://github.com/joshblack/IBMChallenge.git` or unzip the submitted folder
-2. `cd IBMChallenge-master`, or whatever the folder name is called
+2. `cd IBMChallenge`, or whatever the folder name is called
 3. `npm install --production`, for node dependencies
 3. `node index.js`, the home page will be available at `localhost:3000`.
 4. Tested on the iPhone 5 and HTC One.
 Preferred viewport width is less than 480px.